DemocracyClub/listmonk/README.md

 * `/MailingList/ListMonkApiKey` The API key that ListMonk API Clients must use to authenticate against `https://{ListMonkFQDN}/api/` via the `Authorization` header
-* `/MailingList/userPoolAppId` The Cognito app ID to use
-* `/MailingList/userPoolAppSecret` The Cognito app secret
-* `/MailingList/userPoolDomain` The Cognito user pool domain
-* `/MailingList/userPoolId` The Cognito user pool ID
 * `/MailingList/LISTMONK_db__host` The RDS host
 * `/MailingList/LISTMONK_db__user` The RDS user
 * `/MailingList/LISTMONK_db__password` The RDS password